yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Currently self-service migration is not supported.
 Contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) for help with migration.

-### How do I check the status of Yugabyte Cloud?

-Ask Juan Tellez.

 ### What regions in AWS and GCP are available?

-Yugabyte Cloud runs in Amazon Elastic Kubernetes Service (EKS) and Google Kubernetes Engine (GKE), which are managed Kubernetes platforms, and Yugabyte Cloud supports all the regions that the platforms offer.
-If a particular region is not available, the respective cloud provider does not support managed Kubernetes in that region.
-Refer to the list of [EKS regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) and [GKE regions](https://cloud.google.com/about/locations/) for details.

-We are continuously improving region coverage, so if there are any regions you would like us to support reach out to [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).
+Yugabyte Cloud supports all the regions that have robust infrastructure and sufficient demand from customers.
+Regions where load balancers, certain VMs, or other resources are harder to obtain have not yet been added.
+We are continuously improving region coverage, so if there are any regions you would like us to support, reach out to [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

 ### How do I connect to my cluster?